CrowdStrike/crimson-falcon/docs/CspmRegistrationApi.md

 > <RegistrationExternalIOMEventResponse> get_configuration_detections(opts)

-Get list of active misconfigurations
+Get list of active misconfigurations.
+This endpoint is deprecated, please use /queries/iom/v2 and /entities/iom/v2 instead

 ### Examples